 ExpressVPN – our #1 rated VPN service

 In terms of sheer power and functionality ExpressVPN wins out every time, and if you're after the best service available it's the only choice.
-You'll be able to customize your experience further and access more servers – plus you can now claim three months free.View Deal
+You'll be able to customize your experience further and access more server locations – plus you can now claim three months free.View Deal

 Surfshark – cheap enough to forgive any shortcomings

-While it's not quite as powerful as Express, even after a price hike Surfshark is still the best-value VPN on the market. for just $2.49 a month you'll get a top-tier VPN service which can rival the very best, and for those looking to save money it's an excellent option.View Deal
+While it's not quite as powerful as Express, Surfshark has well and truly earned its titles as the best-value VPN on the market.
+For just $2.49 a month you'll get a top-tier VPN service which can rival the very best, and for those looking to save money it's an excellent option.View Deal

 |Maximum simultaneous connections:||5||Unlimited|